thindil/steamsky/bin/doc/MODDING.md

   data.
 * The maximum length of the name of the attribute is 64 characters and for the attribute's description it is 512 characters.
+* There can be maximum 16 attributes declared in the game.

 ### Changing an existing attribute
 * If editing *game.dat* file: just change the selected value of the attribute.